erfanhamdi/Assignment4/README.md

 ## Simulation vs. Analytical Results

-This plot compares the deflection obtained from the FEM simulation with the analytical solution using the quadratic bilinear elements.
+This plot compares the deflection obtained from the FEM simulation with the analytical solution using the quadratic quadrilateral elements.

 ![Analytical vs Simulation Plot](figs/deflection.png)